 According to the NACo website, key factors of the program are:

 It’s easy –There are no enrollment fees or forms to fill out.
 An entire family is covered with just one card.
-Cards are available at the County Courthouse and all participating pharmacies—just ask!
+Cards are available at the Historic County Building in the HR Office and at participating pharmacies—just ask!

 It’s free – CVS Caremark negotiates prices with local pharmacies.
 There is no cost to the county, county taxpayers, or consumers to participate.